tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Currently, the client_write_IV and server_write_IV are only generated for implicit nonce techniques as described in Section 3.2.1 of {{RFC5116}}.

-Implementation note: The currently defined cipher suite which requires the most material is AES_256_CBC_SHA256.
-It requires 2 x 32 byte keys and 2 x 32 byte MAC keys, for a total 128 bytes of key material. [[OPEN ISSUE: we need to adjust to deal with CBC removal, but we probably will also change the KDF per issue https://github.com/tlswg/tls13-spec/issues/5, so defer changing this till ehtn.]] ]]

 #  The TLS Handshaking Protocols